 DHS Worker Accused of Taking Weapons to Work Pleads Guilty

-A Department of Homeland Security employee accused of taking weapons to work pleaded guilty to a federal firearms charge Wednesday.
-Jonathan Leigh Wienke faces up to 10 years in prison when he is sentenced next year on a charge of making a firearm in violation of the national firearms act, a spokeswoman for the federal prosecutor in Martinsburg, West Virginia, confirmed.
+A Department of Homeland Security employee accused of taking weapons to work pleaded guilty to making a firearm in violation of the national firearms act Wednesday.
+In June, security officers found Jonathan Leigh Wienke with a gun while he was on the job at agency headquarters on Nebraska Avenue in northwest D.C., according to court filings obtained by the News4 I-Team.

 Start the conversation, or Read more at NBC Washington.